 We always recommend a trial period to see if contact lenses really are the best solution for your visual needs.
 For some of our patients, contact lenses provide the best vision every day.
 For others, contact lenses are useful for only specific activities or days.
 All of these considerations are discussed.
 If during the trial period a lens is causing problems we always encourage our patients to come back to the office for a contact lens check.
 This can allow for adjustments to the lens or perhaps a refit to another lens that may correct the problem.
 Our greatest concern is for the health of your eyes so always follow recommendations for proper lens hygiene, lens wear time, and changing schedule.

 Special Use Contacts

-We provide a full array of specialized contact lenses and fitting.
+Our Flagstaff eye care center provides a full array of specialized contact lenses and fitting.
 These can include multifocals, monovision, astigmatism, keratoconus lenses, hybrid monovision, sports contacts, colored contacts, custom made contacts for hiding eye injury to name a few.

 Help save the world one contact lens at a time!

 Your efforts to recycle contact lenses and packaging via traditional ways typically won’t work—often, the blister packs are too small, get filtered out, and end up as landfill waste.
 Recycle used contact lenses and blister packaging at our practice—learn more at BauschRecycles.com.